-This site is served on Digital Ocean, the backend is written in Python's Django framework, and the HTML / CSS is lovingly hand-written using Bootstrap as a guide.
+This app is served on Digital Ocean, the backend is written in Python's Django framework, and the HTML / CSS is lovingly hand-written using Bootstrap as a guide.
 Cost wise, it doesn't take much -- just a few dollars every now and again.
 To offset that, I'm a member of the Amazon Affiliate program.
-Clicking on any of the "Buy on Amazon" links scattered throughout the site will provide a small kickback that I use solely for keeping the site running and occasionally buying sample packs to add new materials to the site.
+Clicking on any of the "Buy on Amazon" links scattered throughout the app will provide a small kickback that I use solely for keeping the app running and occasionally buying sample packs to add new materials to the app.

 I'm always accepting donations of filament I don't already have -- I only need about two (2) meters and can print 95% of filament out there (everything up to and including polycarbonate).
 I'm still working on getting an email address set up, but ping me on Twitter at @filamentcolors and we can figure out the details.

-All of the source code for this website,
+All of the source code for this application,

 found on Github,